top of page

 Search

 Imposter Syndrome is more than just self-doubt & for women with ADHD, it can run deep.
-Find out why Imposter Syndrome is so common in women with ADHD, especially those diagnosed later in life , and discover 4 steps you can take to break the cycle of self-doubt.
+Find out why Imposter Syndrome is so common in women with ADHD, especially those diagnosed later in life , and discover how to break free.

-Embracing Progress Over Perfection: A Guide for Adults with ADHD
+Embracing Progress Over Perfection: A Guide for Women with ADHD

 Unlocking Everyday Greatness: Strategies for Adults with ADHD